Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: The -closed domain condition and -stable canonical formulas

 \section{The $m$-closed domain condition and $m$-stable canonical formulas}

+A typical type of application of stable canonical formulas is to reduce a question for all formulas to all stable canonical ones, using the fact that every formula is equivalent to finitely many stable canonical formulas.
+Then, one can deduce results for all formulas by only working with stable canonical formulas.
+In this respect, if we can restrict to a smaller class of formulas that still covers all formulas, then this reduction could become even more powerful.

-In this section, we consider a variant of the closed domain condition and stable canonical formulas for pre-transitive logics.
-The intuitive idea is to preserve the modality not only one step but also up to $m$ steps.
-This leads to an alternative axiomatization result to \Cref{3: Thm scf complete 2} for logics in $\NExt{\Kff{m+1}{1}}$.
+In this section, we consider a variant of stable canonical formulas, called $m$-stable canonical formulas, for the pre-transitive logics $\NExt{\Kff{m+1}{1}}$ ($m \geq 1$).
+As we will see in \Cref{Ex m-scf}, up to equivalence, these formulas form a proper subclass of the class of stable canonical formulas, while they do axiomatize all extensions of $\NExt{\Kff{m+1}{1}}$ (\Cref{3: Thm mscf complete}, cf. \Cref{3: Thm scf complete 2}).
+The new formulas are based on the $m$-closed domain condition, which means to preserve the modality not only one step but also up to $m$ steps.
+This condition seems to match better the nature of pre-transitive logics that the master modality in $\NExt{\Kff{m+1}{1}}$ is defined by $\Dia^{\leq m}$, and thus could be more handy for applications.

 \begin{definition} Let $\A$ and $\B$ be modal algebras and $h: A \to B$ be a stable homomorphism.
 For $a \in A$, we say that $h$ satisfies the \emph{$m$-closed domain condition ($m$-CDC) for $a$} if $h(\Dia^k a) = \Dia^k h(a)$ for all $1 \leq k \leq m$.
 For $D \subseteq A$, we say that $h$ satisfies the \emph{$m$-closed domain condition ($m$-CDC) for $D$} if $h$ satisfies $m$-CDC for all $a \in D$. \end{definition}